kapoorlab/CopenhagenWorkflow/_sources/ONEAT.md

 3. **Optionally apply MARI** to enforce perpendicular daughter positioning, reducing false positives

 **Performance:**
-Integrating Oneat cuts false branching by > 60 % (with MARI) vs. native TrackMate, while keeping high recall for biologically faithful lineage trees.
+Integrating Oneat boosts the precision from 0.1 to 0.86 (with MARI) vs. native TrackMate, with a false discovery rate of 0.14 compared to 0.9 of native TrackMate.

 ![TrackMate-Oneat Accuracy](demoimages/FigS1.png)